city72/city-72/README.md

 #### FINAL STEP: Update your username and password via the Content Editor

 Your site was installed with a default username and password (these are set in the db/seeds.rb file).
-To login to your new site's content editor go to your app and login
+Go to your app and login

 `http://YOURAPPNAME.herokuapp.com/cms`